-I. Jesus comforted His mother (26).
+I. Jesus comforts His mother and demonstrates the importance of the family (26).

 John says there were women at the cross that day.
 Who were they?
-Look at verse 25, "Near the cross of Jesus stood his mother, his mother's sister, Mary the wife of Clopas, and Mary Magdalene."
+Look at verse 25, "But standing by the cross of Jesus were his mother and his mother's sister, Mary the wife of Clopas, and Mary Magdalene."

-Some have suggested that since those days women were held in such low regard that these ladies were not in danger.
-But remember, Jesus was a person the Roman government considered worthy of death.
+Some have suggested that since women in the Roman world were typically held in low regard, these ladies were not in danger.
+That's not true.
+Jesus was a person the Roman government considered worthy of death.
 And the orthodox Jews considered Him a heretic.
-Being associated with a person like that is dangerous.
-But to the women, it did not matter.
-As John himself would later explain, perfect love casts out fear.
+Being associated with a criminal like that is dangerous.
+But to these Godfearing women, it did not matter.
+As John would later explain, perfect love casts out fear.